What Does Full Coverage Auto Insurance Actually Cover?

 Regardless of who’s at fault in an accident, this coverage will help pay for damage to your car if you hit another vehicle, hit an object, roll your car, or get hit by another car.
 Collision coverage often has a set deductible, which is the amount you pay before your insurance kicks in.
 Deductibles usually range from $250 to $1000, so don’t forget to factor this into your insurance costs.

-Your comprehensive coverage should help you cover the costs to repair your vehicle.
+This type of coverage helps you recover from losses due to damage caused by something other than a collision.
+This may include theft, fire, hitting an animal, vandalism, and more.
+Your comprehensive coverage should help you cover the costs of repairing your vehicle.
 Some lenders require you to carry this coverage until your car is paid off.

 7. Personal injury protection (PIP)